 Your Great Lakes summer wouldn’t be complete without a trip out on your boat, feeling the wind and the waves.
 If this will be your first summer with a boat, you’re not alone—lots of people are buying boats right now, and manufacturers are having a hard time keeping up with the demand.
 You’ll want to protect that investment as long as you can, which means that if you don’t already have one, your next purchase should be a boat lift.

 Why a boat lift if boats are meant to be in the water?
 While they’re not the most glamorous boat dock accessories, they offer essential features and benefits.

-Your boat isn’t meant to be on the lake full-time.
+Your boat isn’t meant to be on the water full-time.
 More time on the water means more potential for corrosion, oxidization, marine growth, and other damage—constant exposure to water, waves, wind, rain, sun, and debris can have an impact over time.
-Boat lifts also protect your boat from bumping into your dock and keep it safe from unexpected storms.
+Boat lifts also protect your craft from bumping into your dock and keep it safe from unexpected storms.

 Boat lifts also make all parts of boating life easier, which means you’ll get more enjoyment out of your boat.
 Because your boat is out of the water when lifted, it’s easier to clean and maintain the hull.
 A lift makes getting your boat into and out of the water faster and easier—you’re right there on the shore, after all.
 It’s also more convenient to get you, your passengers, and what you need on and off the boat.